OverbearingPearl/pearl-map/README.md

 │           └── services/                    # Frontend services
 │               ├── map_engine.cljs          # Map engine wrapper [TO BE CREATED]
 │               └── threejs.cljs             # Three.js integration [TO BE CREATED]
-├── resources/                               # Resource files
-│   ├── config/                              # Configuration files [TO BE CREATED]
-│   │   ├── config.edn                       # Base configuration [TO BE CREATED]
+├── resources/                               # Source resource files (git tracked) │   ├── config/                              # Configuration files [TO BE CREATED] │   │   ├── config.edn                       # Base configuration [TO BE CREATED]
 │   │   ├── dev.edn                          # Development configuration [TO BE CREATED]
 │   │   └── prod.edn                         # Production configuration [TO BE CREATED]
-│   ├── public/                              # Static assets
+│   ├── public/                              # Static source assets
 │   │   ├── index.html                       # HTML template [EXISTS]
-│   │   ├── css/                             # CSS styles
+│   │   ├── css/                             # CSS source styles
 │   │   │   └── style.css                    # Main stylesheet [TO BE CREATED]
-│   │   ├── js/                              # JavaScript libraries [EXISTS]
-│   │   └── models/                          # 3D model assets [TO BE CREATED]
+│   │   └── models/                          # 3D model source assets [TO BE CREATED]
 │   │       └── eiffel-tower.gltf            # Eiffel Tower 3D model [TO BE CREATED]
 │   ├── sql/                                 # Database scripts [TO BE CREATED]
 │   │   └── migrations/                      # Database migrations